Sadu-sadullah/To-Do-List/README.md

 This is a simple To Do List made with React framework.
-Try it out now!
+Check it out!